White House Chief of Staff: Average tenure in office

-The average tenure for a White House chief of staff is a little more than 18 months.
+The average tenure for a White House chief of staff is just over 18 months.
 The inaugural chief of staff, John R. Steelman, under Harry S. Truman, was the president's only chief of staff; Kenneth O'Donnell alone served in the position during John F. Kennedy's unfinished term of 34 months in office.
 Andrew Card and Denis McDonough each served at least one entire presidential term of office under presidents George W. Bush and Barack Obama, respectively.

-Political career implications

-Many individuals chosen for the role of White House chiefs of staff are former politicians in their own right.
-Numerous past officeholders have gone on to resume or progress their political careers after their stint in the White House, including in elected office or in a Cabinet position.
-Examples of this include: